Tazinho/Advanced-R-Solutions/README.md

 We are currently in the process of working on the last chapters and more difficult exercises.

-Please feel invited to contributie or say hi!
+Please feel invited to contribute or say hi!

 [@malte_grosser](https://twitter.com/malte_grosser), [@henningsway](https://twitter.com/henningsway) and [@hadleywickham](https://twitter.com/hadleywickham)